-When you implement ads, please always think about your users and consider whether if you were a user coming to the page for the first time, would you be able to distinguish the ads from content.
+When you implement ads, please always think about your users and consider whether, if you were a user coming to the page for the first time, you would be able to distinguish the ads from the content.
 You can choose the appropriate ad size, colour and background to match the design of your page, but never try to format the ads in such a way that makes them indistinguishable from the other content on the page where they appear.
 And please always keep a proper distance between ads and content to avoid accruing accidental clicks.

 We don't allow publishers to mislead users in any way.
-The only labels that we allow to be put above ads are "sponsored links" or "advertisements".
+The only labels that we allow to be put above ads are 'sponsored links' or 'advertisements'.

-Putting ads around a "download" button may mislead users into thinking that the ads are the download links.
-So please always keep your ads far away from "download" links and make “download” buttons readily seen.
+Putting ads around a 'download' button may mislead users into thinking that the ads are the download links.
+So please always keep your ads far away from 'download' links and make 'download' buttons readily seen.

 Please don't use AdSense on apps since it's a clear violation.
 Also please make sure that you do not violate the following policies when using AdMob.
 The following policies should be considered for apps that work as browsers, or apps that try to frame external pages: AdMob and AdSense ads can't be shown on the same screen.
 Publishers are not permitted to place Google ads on pages that frame content from other pages without permission from the owners of those pages.
 For more details about AdMob policy, refer to the AdMob Help Centre.

-Part 4: Deductions from earnings FAQs
+Part 3: Deductions from earnings FAQs

 Your earnings may include deductions for various reasons.
 Google may adjust your earnings if it detects invalid click activity in your account or ad implementations that are not in compliance with AdSense policy.
-We encourage you to review the policy and traffic quality guidelines to learn more.Why were my earnings deducted?
+We encourage you to review the policy and traffic quality guidelines to learn more.

-Part 5: Requests for reviews and violation reporting
+Part 4: Requests for reviews and violation reporting

 It’s likely that while you removed the violation from the example page that we provided, similar violations are still existent throughout your site.
 Note that the URL we provide in the notification email is just an example and the same violations may exist on other pages of this site.
 We recommend that you take the time to review the rest of your site to ensure that it’s in compliance with our policies.
 After you fix all the violations on your site, you can request a review via the Policy centre in your AdSense account or the Help Centre.